d-a-s-h-o/chat/README.md

 ## Brief of The Project & Team
 ### The Onionz Project :computer_mouse:
 The Onionz Project is a web-project designed to make the web more accessible to everyone, while respecting their privacy and financial restrictions.
 Every thing that it provides is **FREE** and allows for **complete anonymity**, although you do need to smart about that yourself.
 It can be self-hosted for added privacy, and it’s package gets larger every day.
 (Or week, or month).
 The Onionz community host many different services, and welcomes everyone into it.
 It is focused on accessibility and freedom.
 It's that simple.
 You are welcome to contact Dasho @  [the chat](https://chat.onionz.dev/)  if you have any questions at all regarding yourself and the internet.

-### The Null Network (Team) :busts_in_silhouette:

-The Null Network is a small network of users of The Onionz Project dedicated to moderating and building it.
-The Null Network currently consists of @Dasho, @winkyface, and @Nemo.
-These users are helped by Senior Members, currently @TILTER @simone @Anton @CtrlAltDel @JMax @arco @tonc and  @ATOM.